alexwlchan/alexwlchan.net/src/_posts/2019/2019-10-16-adventures-with-concurrent-futures.md

 [islice]: https://docs.python.org/3/library/itertools.html#itertools.islice

 <svg viewBox="0 0 850 320" xmlns="http://www.w3.org/2000/svg"
      role="img" aria-label="A graph showing time on the horizontal axis, tasks in progress on the vertical axis.
-There is a red area, showing an initial spike to the top, then a zigzag pattern, then declining back to zero.">
+There is a red area, showing an initial spike to the top, then a zigzag pattern, then declining back to zero." class="dark_aware">
   <marker id="arrowhead" markerWidth="8" markerHeight="5.6" refX="0" refY="2.8" orient="auto">
     <polygon fill="#000" points="0 0, 8 2.8, 0 5.6"/>
   </marker>